Fuel pressure sensor

 3. Change the warning level 1 and 2 to suit your need.

-Note: current MDash does not support RealTime Data values over index 512, which this values is, we are working on an update to MDash.
+Note: current MDash does not support RealTime Data values over index 512, which this values is, MDash 1.3 and newer do support this.